 Where staff are paid on a regular monthly basis and the strike pay is indicated as a loss on the pay slip, this will be the evidence required.

 Where staff are paid on an hourly basis and claims are made through monthly time sheets submitted to cover the hours worked, the time sheets that have been submitted during the strike period and a timetable or email showing that they were scheduled to teach will be the evidence required.

 Please note that PhD funding is not affected by your decision to strike.

-The Assessment Panel will consider applications at 4 stages to ensure prompt payments to members. **These dates may change to reflect payroll dates**
+The Assessment Panel will consider applications at 3 stages to ensure prompt payments to members.
+These dates may change to reflect strike pay deduction dates.

 How to Apply to the Cardiff UCU Hardship Fund